pranshu-oz/Library-Management/README.md

 # Library Management System

 A comprehensive Library Management System built with Java and Spring Boot.
 This application allows users to manage books, members, loans, and generate reports through a modern web interface.
+The system features a modern, responsive login page with external CSS and JavaScript for enhanced user experience.

 ## Features
 - Add, edit, and delete books